gramineproject/graphene/README.rst

 Building with kernel-level sandboxing (optional)
 ------------------------------------------------

-This feature is marked as EXPERIMENTAL and no longer exists in the mainstream code.
+This feature is marked as EXPERIMENTAL and no longer exists on the master branch.

 Building with Intel SGX Support
 -------------------------------